-Be on the Same Potty Training Page
+Be on the Same Page with Childcare Provider

-“Be open with and listen to your provider, he or she has likely taught many children to use the toilet.
-Their expertise will guide you.
+“Be open with and listen to your provider, as he or she has likely taught many children to use the toilet.
+Their expertise may guide you.
 After all, if this is your first child, potty training may be one extra stress you’re not eager to take on.
 A person such as your child’s caregiver can offer you support as you guide your child to use the toilet at home,” advises Faull.

 “Talking about a child is a form of attention and reinforces their behavior.
 Therefore, talk up potty training triumphs, but when it comes to challenges or stumbling blocks, discuss these over the phone when the child is not in ear shot,” says Faull.

-Be Considerate of Your Potty Training Helper
+Be Considerate of Potty Training Helpers